Publications by year: 2022

 November 2022

-This report presents long-term forecasts of Australian road freight volumes, for interstate, intrastate and capital cities for each state and territory in Australia.
-The estimates cover the period 1970 to 2020 and forecasts from 2020 to 2040.
+This report presents long-term forecasts of road freight volumes for interstate, intrastate and capital cities for each state and territory in Australia.

 Statistical Report